wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 **Add new product**

-Practice to add a new product.
+Practice adding a new product.
 Participants can use the Karelian forest picture attached in this lesson or other images of the liking.

 *   Go to **Products > Add New**
 *   Set the attributes of the product to have 3 different sizes: 27x39", 18x11" and 36x54''
-*   Set different prices for each of the sizes of the posters
+*   Set different prices for each size of the poster

 **Change currency**

-Practice to change the currency to be accepted by the store.
+Practice changing the currency accepted by the store.

 * Go to **WooCommerce > Settings**.
 * At the **General > Currency options**, change the currency to **Malaysian Ringgit (RM)**.

 **Add new shipping method**

-Practice to add a new shipping method for local pickup.
+Practice adding a new shipping method for local pickup.

 *   Go to **WooCommerce > Settings > Shipping zones** and click **Edit**
 *   Add shipping method for Local pickup
-*   Add another shipping method if desired
+*   Add another shipping method, if desired